 - Trichomes can be brittle, falling off easily

-If you want a good sativa strain that is fruity without sacrificing strength, Strawberry Cough is the best option for you.
+If you want a good cannabis sativa strain that is fruity without sacrificing strength, Strawberry Cough is the best option for you.

 - Fragrance of strawberries